 Students looking for their third-year practicum or an advanced practicum experience will gain experience with diagnostic assessment, individual and family therapy, parent counseling and supervised psychological evaluations.
 Practicum placements are available in Washburn Center’s Outpatient Therapy Program.
-Students typically work at one of our outpatient sites in Minneapolis, Minnetonka or Brooklyn Park.
+Students typically work at one of our outpatient sites in Minneapolis, Edina or Brooklyn Park.

 Practicum placements begin August 1 and are a year commitment.
-Applications for the 2017-2018 training year were due on February 5, 2017.
-Interviews took place in February 2017.
+Applications for the 2018-2019 training year will be due around February of 2019.
+Interviews will take place in February 2019.
 Interested applicants should email a cover letter and resume, along with a list of three references and a clinical writing sample, to Tina D. Shah, PsyD, LP.

 APA-Accredited Predoctoral Psychology Internship in Washburn Center’s Outpatient Therapy Program

 Our Predoctoral Internship is accredited by the American Psychological Association (APA Commission on Accreditation Office of Program Consultation and Accreditation American Psychological Association 750 First St NE, Washington, DC 20002-4242; Phone: (202) 336-5979 TDD: (202) 336-6123 Fax: (202) 336-5978) and the Association of Psychology Postdoctoral and Internship Centers (APPIC 17225 El Camino Real, Onyx One – Suite #170, Houston, TX 77058-2748; Phone: (832) 284-4080 Fax: (832) 284-4079).